jupi421/Notes/LectureNotes/ACP-MD-Hamilton-Mechanics.md

 $$
     \lambda_i = \lim_{t \rightarrow \infty} \frac{ln \sigma_i(t)}{t}
 $$

+Because of the stretching of the initial volume, a small perturbation will end up further away on the hyperellipse.

 ### What is a chaotic system of ODEs?
 This is if the system produces very different outputs for very small changes in the initial conditions.
 In terms of the Lyapunov exponents a system is chaotic if $\lambda_i > 0$, Which is true for most systems in MD